_DSF6793.jpg

 accredited by the naab

-In the United States, most state registration boards require a degree from an accredited professional degree program as a prerequisite for licensure.
-The National Architectural Accrediting Board (NAAB), which is the sole agency authorized to accredit U.S. professional degrees: the Bachelor of Architecture, the Master of Architecture, and the Doctor of Architecture.
-A program may be granted an 8-year, 4-year, or 2-year term accreditation, depending on the extent of its conformance with the established educational standards.
+In the United States, most registration boards require a degree from an accredited professional degree program as a prerequisite for licensure.
+The National Architectural Accrediting Board (NAAB), which is the sole agency authorized to accredit professional degree programs in architecture offered by institutions with U.S. regional accreditation, recognizes three types of degrees: the Bachelor of Architecture, the Master of Architecture, and the Doctor of Architecture.
+A program may be granted an eight-year term, an eight-year term with conditions, or a three-year term of initial accreditation, depending on the extent of its conformance with established education standards.

-Doctor of Architecture and Master of Architecture degree programs may require a preprofessional undergraduate degree in architecture for admission.
-However, the preprofessional degree is not, by itself, recognized as an accredited degree.
+Doctor of Architecture and Master of Architecture degree programs may require a non-accredited undergraduate degree in architecture for admission.
+However, the non-accredited degree is not, by itself, recognized as an accredited degree.

-Andrews University, School of Architecture & Interior Design offers the Following NAAB-accredited degree programs:
+Andrews University, School of Architecture & Interior Design offers the following NAAB-accredited degree programs:

 • M. Arch. (pre-professional degree + 30 graduate credits)